 See the latest vacancies and find out about working for MSF UKJobs in the UK

-Join a panel of MSF staff for the evening as they tell their personal stories about setting up projects in remote areas, negotiating access to patients in dangerous contexts and gaining the trust of local communities.
+Join a panel of MSF staff as they tell their personal stories about setting up projects in remote areas, negotiating access to patients in dangerous contexts and gaining the trust of local communities.

 Our name means ‘Doctors Without Borders’ but our doctors are just one piece of the puzzle.
-79% of our staff are non-medical and our teams comprise a whole host of professions.
+Seventy nine percent of our staff are non-medical and our teams comprise a whole host of professions.

 Our logisticians make sure our projects have running water, electricity, medicine and clinics.